-The button layout is similar, however, with a Share and Options button still located on both sides of the touchpad.
+The button layout is similar, however, with Share and Options buttons still located on both sides of the touchpad.
 The LED light bar moves from the top of the controller to the touchpad to give it a larger look and feel.
 Sony said the controller is a “radical departure from our previous controller offerings and captures just how strongly we feel about making a generational leap with PS5.”

 PlayStation 5 games

 Now that we’re only a couple of months away from the launch of the PS5, we have a much better idea of what to expect from its library of games.
 And luckily, there will be no shortage of them to play.
 A slew of PS5 games will launch on day one and beyond, including Final Fantasy XVI, a God of War sequel, Horizon 2: Forbidden West, and a lot more.

 The Witcher 3‘s developer, CD Projekt Red, is hard at work on its next epic, Cyberpunk 2077.
 At a 2018 conference in Bergen, the studio heads gave a presentation about the game, which included a slide with the phrase, “Rich, true-to-life visuals built on current and next-generation technology.”
 That could mean a lot of things, of course, but one could interpret that as a nod to the fact that they are simultaneously developing the game for both current- and next-generation consoles, of which the PS5 would have to be one.